Complaints, Comments and Compliments

 Where your complaint is not upheld you will receive a letter of explanation from the appropriate Executive Director or his/her representative setting out our reasons for rejecting your complaint.

-Stage Two – Appeal to the Chief Executive or Deputy Chief Executive
+Stage Two – Appeal to the Chief Executive or his representative

 We do our best to resolve complaints at Stage One but occasionally this is not possible.
-Should you consider that material aspects of your complaint have not been fully considered and for addressed, you can appeal against Stage 1 decision and the Chief Executive or Deputy Chief Executive will then undertake a review of the investigation of your complaint.
+Should you consider that material aspects of your complaint have not been fully considered and/or addressed, you can appeal against Stage 1 decision and the Chief Executive or his representative will then undertake a review of the investigation of your complaint.

-The Chief Executive or Deputy Chief Executive will respond direct to you working to the timelines stated in Stage One.
+The Chief Executive or his representative will respond direct to you working to the timelines stated in Stage One.

 Local Government Ombudsman